Obama: An Intimate Portrait Chronicles Eight Extraordinary Years

 Bostonia: How did you get such extraordinary access to President Obama?

 Souza: I spent a lot of time with him in his first year in the Senate, in 2005, and went on a couple of trips with him.
 When you’re in that close proximity to someone, you get to know them, especially when you’re in their private zone, their personal space.
 I think he liked the way I worked—very quietly.
 I didn’t interrupt what he was doing.
 And he could see I took my work seriously and I was after authentic photographs.
+Having that relationship coming into the White House was crucial.

 But there must have been times when you were ordered out of the room?

 Not really.
 One of the things about being a seasoned photographer is that I’ve been down this road before, dealt with a lot of people in a lot of situations.
 I think I had a good intuition about if I needed to leave the room and when I needed to leave the room.
 My goal was to never have him have to say that to me.
 If he was having a one-on-one that was literally just him and another person, I knew I needed to get the pictures and then back quietly out of the room, mostly so his guest would not be intimidated that there was someone lurking.
+But I would make sure that I got the pictures I needed first.

 Let’s talk about a couple of your best-known images.
-Start with the Situation Room, showing Obama, Secretary of State Hillary Clinton, and others watching via video feed as Navy SEALs raided Osama bin Laden’s secret compound on May 1, 2011.
+Start with the Situation Room, showing Obama, Secretary of State Hillary Clinton, and others watching via video feed as Navy SEALS raided Osama bin Laden’s secret compound on May 1, 2011.

 At the other end of the spectrum is the May 2009 photo of Obama bending down so a young African American visitor can touch his head, known as Hair Like Mine.
 It must have gotten some powerful reactions.

-Two things.
+It’s two things.
 One, it tells you a lot about the president.
 Yeah, he took the job seriously, but he would also bend over to let some little kid rub his head.
 It also tells you something about that little boy.
 A four-year-old African American kid looking up at the president of the United States, who looks like him, who’s the same color he is.
 I think a lot of people identified with it because of that.

 I’ve got this African American kid who lives two doors down from me.
 When I was putting the book together, just sort of as a tease I posted a group of photos on Instagram and asked people to vote on which one should be on the back cover.
 And the next day I was walking out to my car, and the kid came running up to me.
 ‘Sir!
 Sir!
 My mom and I saw your post and we voted!’
 And I said, ‘Which one did you vote for?’
 And all he did was put his hand on his head, and I almost broke down right there, because it touched me so much.

-Leaving the Oval Office must have been a double whammy for you emotionally—leaving the job and the president on one hand, and seeing Donald Trump taking the country in a very different direction on the other.
+Leaving the Oval Office must have been a double whammy for you emotionally—leaving the job and the president on one hand, and seeing Trump taking the country in a very different direction on the other.

 Number two was the punch.
 When you have put in the kind of time and emotional energy I did over eight years—I was ready to leave.
 That wasn’t a down thing for me.
 It was time.
 I don’t miss going to the White House every day.
 It was a great privilege, but it was also a grind.
 But what’s happening to the country—and this is more as a citizen than as the White House photographer—that is upsetting to me.